In the first six months of 2020, the Mozi, DDG and FritzFrog botnets were very active, and exhibiting some pretty interesting behaviors.

 We hope you’ve found our exploration of the architectural designs typically employed by botnet operators helpful.
 The important takeaway is that these operations, by their very nature, give security defenders multiple starting points for investigating the network artifacts they leave behind.

-To learn more about defending your OT network against botnets, please join our November 4th webinar “P2P Botnets: Following the Network Trail”.
+To learn more about defending your OT network against botnets, please watch the webinar below, “P2P Botnets: Following the Network Trail.”

 To tap into additional security community resources including threat advisories, security reports, podcasts, and other free tools developed by the Nozomi Networks Labs Security Research team, subscribe to Nozomi Networks Labs.

-It can be quite challenging to disrupt the malicious activities of P2P botnets, but there are proven strategies that can be followed when a specific network has been affected.
+It can be challenging to disrupt the malicious activities of P2P botnets, but there are some proven strategies to follow when a specific network has been affected.

 Join us to learn about: